ansible/ansible/docsite/rst/intro_configuration.rst

 --------------------------

 Paramiko is the default SSH connection implementation on Enterprise Linux 6 or earlier, and is not used by default on other platforms.
-Settings live under the [paramiko] header.
+Settings live under the [paramiko_connection] header.

 .. _record_host_keys: